-Irrigating crops with hard water doesn’t pose a health issue for people, but hard water does have a negative impact on irrigation delivery systems, soil quality, and plant health.
+While irrigating crops with hard water doesn’t pose a health issue for people, it does have a negative impact on irrigation delivery systems, soil quality, and ultimately the plant’s health.
+At first glance, residential users suffer cosmetic problems from hard water but their real issue can be much deeper than they realize, especially when using newer more modern home appliances.

-Hard water has large amounts of minerals dissolved in it, usually calcium and magnesium, but sometimes also iron, manganese, and copper.
-These are all in the forms of salts, such as calcium carbonate.
-When water travels through soil that is chalky or has a lot of limestone in it, the water leaches these minerals out of the soil and ‘carries’ them in solution.
+Hard water is comprised of dissolved calcium (Ca) and magnesium (Mg).
+These are all in the form of salts, such as calcium carbonate.
+When water travels through the earth’s formation where it is chalky or has a lot of limestone, the water leaches these minerals out of the formation and ‘carries’ them in solution.

-This can be a problem, as minerals will settle out of solution over time, leaving a chalky white, yellow, or brown deposit.
-Homeowners are most familiar with hard water due to the buildup and stains it causes in sinks, glass and bathroom tubs and toilet bowls.
+This can be a problem, as minerals will precipitate out of the solution when oxidized, leaving a chalky white, yellow, or brownish deposit.
+Homeowners are most familiar with hard water due to the buildup and stains it causes in sinks, glass, bathroom tubs, and toilet bowls.

-But for farmers, this buildup is a much bigger problem.
-Over time, hard water buildup can damage and blocks plumbing, faucets, nozzles, sprayers, and sprinklers.
+For farmers, this buildup is a much bigger problem.
+Over time, hard water buildup can damage delivery systems including pumps, nozzles, sprayers, and other system components as well as negatively impacting farming soils.

-Hard water is, well, harder for plants to absorb and break down than soft water.
+Hard water is more difficult for plants to absorb and break down than soft water.
 It tends to bind up soil nutrients, making it more difficult for plants to absorb what they need.
-To try and compensate, farmers will tend to increase their rate of irrigation, which leads to another problem.
+To try and compensate, farmers will tend to increase their rate of irrigation, which leads to other problems.

 As fields are irrigated and water either evaporates or is absorbed into plants and deep into the ground, the soil is left with all the dissolved mineral salts-calcium carbonate, sodium carbonate, various bicarbonates, etc.-carried by the water.
 In areas where there isn’t a lot of rain to flush out this excess salt, it accumulates, and the salinity of the soil steadily increases.

-Before hard water ever hits the soil of a farmer’s field, it travels through the irrigation system, leaving deposits throughout, eventually reducing its efficiency.
-Over time, it may become completely blocked, as is often the case with drip irrigation systems.
+Before hard water ever hits the soil of a farmer’s field, it travels through the irrigation system, leaving behind hard water deposits, which eventually reduces the efficiency of water delivery to the plants.
+Over time, watering zones may become completely blocked, as is often the case with drip irrigation systems.

-In some limited growing applications, such as greenhouses and hydroponics operations, growers sometimes try using reverse osmosis (RO) systems mitigate many water issues, such as hard water.
+In some limited growing applications, such as greenhouses and hydroponics operations, growers sometimes try using reverse osmosis (RO) systems to mitigate many water issues, such as hard water.
 But ultimately RO has no impact on treating hard water.
 Furthermore, high levels of calcium and magnesium (the minerals which largely contribute to hard water) cause fouling of the expensive membranes which are critical to the operation and efficiency of RO units.
-As these growers ultimately learn, reverse osmosis is not an effective means of treating hard water.
+As these growers ultimately learn, reverse osmosis is not a complete or effective means of treating hard water or other minerals that can quickly foul the RO’s membranes.
+RO may have a specific role in a water treatment scenario but is not always an adequate option, nor a complete fix.

 Over many years of working with farmers, we realize they desperately need to reduce the hardness of their irrigation water and end the costly impact it has on their growing operations.
-This has led us to incorporate the latest in hardness removal technology within our agricultural ozone water treatment systems.
+This has led us to incorporate the latest in hardness removal technology with the many features and benefits of our agricultural ozone water treatment systems.

-One of the major advantages to our ozone system approach is that it’s easily scalable, so that even very large amounts of irrigation water can be effectively treated.
-The result is soft water that is safe for crops and doesn’t damage irrigation systems.
+Our ozone systems generate large amounts of ozone which when injected into water, immediately oxidize or take out of solution undesirable contaminants for ease of filtering.
+One of the major advantages of our ozone treatment approach is that it’s easily scalable, including our softeners, to be able to treat larger volumes of contaminated irrigation water.
+The ultimate result is soft water that is safe for crops and doesn’t damage irrigation systems.

-Softener systems used to capture hardness minerals need to be regenerated or flushed out periodically, allowing captured minerals to be released down the train or wherever wastewater is directed.
-Farmers usually do not want to use softeners because the regeneration process involves a brine solution mixture using dissolved rock salt.
-Their fear is the negative impact any residual brine solution may have on the soils or plants roots.
-But our systems do not have this problem because we use a brine solution made from potassium, which has absolutely no effect on plants or soils—after all, potassium (or “potash”) is a common fertilizer—and has no accumulative effect on the surrounding environment when flushed to drain.
+Softener systems used to capture hardness minerals need to be regenerated periodically, allowing captured hardness minerals to be released to drain or wherever wastewater is directed.
+Farmers usually do not want to use softeners because the regeneration process involves a chloride brine solution commonly made from dissolved rock salt pellets.
+Their fear is the negative impact any residual sodium brine solution may have on the soils or plants’ roots.
+But by dissolving potassium pellets in a solution tank essentially making a potassium chloride, it will have absolutely no effect on plants or soils-after all, potassium (or “potash”) is a common fertilizer-and has no accumulative effect on the surrounding environment when flushed to drain.

 If you have been struggling with hard water impacting the operation of your farm, greenhouse, or other grow operations, Watson Well can help.
 Give us a call.
 We’ll work with you to find a solution for your water-quality concerns.